DavidVogelxyz/win11-config/README.md

 Testing only; all others **skip to main section**:

 - Allocate Proxmox VM:
+    - Select Windows ISO, then select "Guest OS > Type > Windows".
+        - Then, select "Add additional drive for VirtIO drivers".
+    - Before booting the VM:
+        - Check allocated GPU memory.
+        - "Disconnect" the network card.
+        - Add a sound device.
 - Install Windows:
+    - At the point of "selecting a drive", load the driver found at:
+        - `vioscsi/w11/amd64`
+            - should be something like `D:\vioscsi\w11\amd64\vioscsi.inf`
+    - Then, select the drive and select "Next".
+    - `oobe\BypassNRO.exe` still works
+    - Skip the security questions by leaving the password field blank
 - Boot into Windows as the new user
 - Update drivers
+    - Search `dev man` in Windows search.
+Open "Device Manager".
+    - Update 4 drivers:
+        - `Display adapters > Microsoft Basic Display Adapter`
+            - installs VirtIO display driver
+        - `Other Devices > Ethernet Controller`
+            - installs VirtIO Ethernet Adapter driver
+        - `Other Devices > PCI Device`
+            - installs VirtIO balloon driver
+        - `Other Devices > PCI Simple Communications Controller`
+            - installs VirtIO serial driver
+- Re-enable Ethernet, if it's been disconnected
+- Change the network type to "Private":
+    - `Settings > Network & internet > Properties - Public network`
+- Set password for user.
 - Force Windows to perform any updates
 - Open us "PowerShell as Administrator":
     - SSH:
         - Install `OpenSSH Server`:
             - Search for "Optional Features".
+            - Can be installed at the same time as Windows updates step.
         - Enable and start service:
             - `Set-Service sshd`
             - `Start-Service sshd`
     - keep this window open for future steps
 - `scp` the repo onto the Windows VM
+- Once the updates are done, **reboot the Windows machine**:
+    - Otherwise, WinUtil will fail.

 **Main section**:

+- Force Windows to perform any updates:
+    - if any major updates are not performed, WinUtil may fail.
+- **If updates**, then reboot the computer:
+    - if the reboot isn't performed, WinUtil may fail.
 - Run Chris Titus' WinUtil:
     - Command:
         - `irm "https://christitus.com/win" | iex`